 - ICP license (for commercial websites): In addition to Chinese-owned business entities with a Chinese business license, JVs with a foreign investment of less than 50% can apply for an ICP license.
 The purpose is to exclude foreign companies that do not have Chinese joint ownership.

 Chinese nationals are eligible to apply for an individual ICP filing.
 However, non-Chinese individuals must be physically present in China for a sufficient period to satisfy the basic registration requirements.
-These individuals may also need to fulfil the following criteria:
+These individuals may also need to fulfill the following criteria:

 - Have a Chinese landline or mobile phone number with an SMS facility